Nissey05/CPPForGamesLearningLog/_learning/week-7.md

 Provide as much context as possible.
 Use code snippets or take screenshots of what you were able to accomplish.
 Please provide references to any additional sources of information that helped you.
 -->

+Ended up being rather busy and not doing much programming.

 ## Check